BEST WAY TO TRANSFER 8MM TO DVD

 Companies can transfer 8mm film to DVD in a variety of ways.
 Converting 8mm film to DVD has been performed since DVD came out in the 1990s.
-Unfortunately most companies still use machines from the 1980's to produce VHS level quality from your 8mm film onto DVD.
-Any process under 15 cents/ft is producing VHS level quality.
+Unfortunately, most companies still use machines from the 1980s to produce VHS-level quality from your 8mm film onto DVD.
+Any process under 15 cents/ft is producing VHS-level quality.

 Up until 1930, only Hollywood could record movies on film.
 It was unimaginable that any average person could make their own movies of their family.
 But in 1930 a new revolution was upon us.
 Kodak not only pioneered the professional Hollywood market, but now any family could shoot their own home movies and could play them back again and again.
-Film was where it all started.
+The film was where it all started.
 We all take it for granted.
-If film was never invented, we wouldn't have Hollywood, TVs, Camcorders, Cameras and all the supporting industries like Facebook, Google+, Instagram, etc. Imagine what your life would be like without these things.
+If the film was never invented, we wouldn’t have Hollywood, TVs, Camcorders, Cameras, and all the supporting industries like Facebook, Google+, Instagram, etc. Imagine what your life would be like without these things.
 It is impossible to imagine that.

 As the table above indicates, there are different 8mm film transfer types.
 It is important to understand the quality and limitations you get from the different types of 8mm film transfer equipment.
-Once the customers studies the different 8mm film to DVD machines, they typically want the 8mm film scanned on a motion picture film scanner or Datacine machine.
+Once the customers study the different 8mm film to DVD machines, they typically want the 8mm film scanned on a motion picture film scanner or Datacine machine.
 If you want to archive your film then I would suggest having the film transferred to DVD using a Datacine machine.

 The most important aspect to consider when you transfer 8mm film to DVD is the scanning resolution.
 Most companies are offering 480 or 720p (HD) scans.
 There are also 1080p and 1556p scans available.
 We offer all the 8mm film transfer resolutions up to 1556 lines.
 So, regardless if you are looking for the cheapest 8mm film to DVD transfer or the best, Video Conversion Experts help you out.